kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ### EMR Serverless already has Python installed.
 Why do we need a custom Python version?

-The code base in the example requires Python 3.9 while the default Python installation on the latest EMR releases (6.10.0, 6.11.0) is based on Python 3.7.
+Some applications may require a different Python version than the default version installed.
+For example, your code base may require Python 3.9 while the default Python installation on the latest EMR releases (6.10.0, 6.11.0) is based on Python 3.7.

 ### Why do we need to create a custom image to provide the custom Python version?